aihimel/wc-call-for-price/readme.txt

 == Changelog ==

+= 1.2.0 (25 July, 2023)=
+* Tested up-to WordPress 6.2.2
+* Tested up to PHP v7.2
+* Unnecessary asset files removed
+* License Update to GPLv3

-= 1.0 =
+= 1.1.1 =

-* Initial release of the plugin.
+* Backend font issue has been fixed
+* Clash with some other plugin has been fixed

 = 1.1 =
 * Tested for version 4.4.1
 * Screenshots added

-= 1.1.1 =
+= 1.0 =

-* Backend font issue has been fixed
-* Clash with some other plugin has been fixed
+* Initial release of the plugin.